taielab/awesome-hacking-lists/README.md

 ## Zig

+- [0xsp-SRD/ZigStrike](https://github.com/0xsp-SRD/ZigStrike) - ZigStrike, a powerful Payload Delivery Pipeline developed in Zig, offering a variety of injection techniques and anti-sandbox features.
 - [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
 - [darkr4y/OffensiveZig](https://github.com/darkr4y/OffensiveZig) - Some attempts at using Zig(https://ziglang.org/) in penetration testing.